Summit Study Abroad

 Credit Transfer:

 • Courses are designed in order to facilitate the acceptance of credits by U.S. based and international universities.
-Students that successfully complete our courses should be able to transfer academic credits from our host university (ESPM) to their home university.

 Host University: